jvwaldrich0/File-Organizer/README.md

 # File-Organizer
-The purpuse of this project is to have a automation of organization of my Archives.
+The purpuse of this project is to have a automation of organization of my files.